YichengDWu/NeuralGraphPDE.jl/README.md

 The goal is to extend Neural (Graph) ODE to Neural Graph PDE (WIP).
 Be aware of potential breaking changes.

-This library will focus on (only a few) GNNs related to PDEs.
+This library will focus on (only a few equivariant) GNNs related to PDEs.
 This is not a general GNN package.

 ## References